wp-plugins/mini-membership/readme.txt

 **Note**: If you want to send newsletters to your subscribers containing private content links, you may like another Free plugin I developed.It redirects non-logged users to the login page when they follow a link to private content.WordPress by default redirects all non-logged users to a 404(content not found) page when they follow a link to private content, and that confuses members.Check out [Private Content Login Redirect](http://wordpress.org/plugins/private-content-login-redirect/).

+If you like this plugin, please consider leaving a [review](http://wordpress.org/support/view/plugin-reviews/mini-membership).
+Thank you!

 Follow the developer on [Twitter](https://twitter.com/twitabhisek) Visit [Developer Website](http://increasy.com)